 Treatment is directed at the underlying cause, if one can be identified.
 In severe cases, supportive therapy such as intravenous fluids and hospitalization may be required until the pet can eat and walk on its own.
-Disoriented or ataxic (stumbling, unable to stand or walk), it may be given sedatives to help it relax.
+If the pet is seriously disoriented or ataxic (stumbling, unable to stand or walk), it may be given sedatives to help it relax.
+Drugs that help combat nausea or motion sickness such as dimenhydrinate may be beneficial.
+Antibiotics may be used in cases suspected of having middle or inner ear infections.
+Although corticosteroids have been used in the past, there is little scientific evidence to support their use in this condition.